Testing for >1000 conditions using your DNA

 Will the results tell me if I’ll definitely get a disease?

-The meaning of your results depends on the type of test you've had — some genetic tests are screening tools that assess the likelihood or risk of a condition, while others are more diagnostic in nature.
+The meaning of your results depends on the type of test you've had.
+Some genetic tests are screening tools that assess the likelihood or risk of a condition, while others are more diagnostic in nature.

 Genetic tests can look for variations in your DNA that may be associated with certain conditions.
 In some cases, a result may indicate an increased risk, but not a certainty, of developing a condition.
 In others, it may suggest you carry a genetic change without it ever affecting your health.